AxonIQ/reference-guide/extensions/kotlin.md

 class QueryDispatcher(private val queryGateway: QueryGateway) {
     fun getTotalNumberOfCards(): Int {
            val query = CountCardSummariesQuery()
-           // query will return a CompletableFuture so it has to be handled return queryGateway.query<Int, CountCardSummariesQuery>(query)
+           // Query will return a CompletableFuture so it has to be handled return queryGateway.query<Int, CountCardSummariesQuery>(query)
                    .join()
        }